ryandkuster/readsynth/README.md

+readsynth is currently in an early release state for testing purposes.
+If you have any suggestions, questions, or concerns, please contact rkuster@utk.edu.

 ![readsynth_logo](resources/images/readsynth_logo_blue.png)

 ## what is readsynth?
-Readsynth is a series of python scripts that simulate reduced-representation sequencing libraries with special consideration to DNA fragment abundance.
+Readsynth is a series of python scripts that simulate reduced-representation and targeted sequencing libraries with special consideration to DNA fragment abundances.
 Readsynth takes as input any reference nucleotide sequences in fasta format (i.e. reference genome or genomes) along with custom restriction enzyme and adapter information to simulate the reads expected from an Illumina-based sequencing reaction.

 Readsynth is aimed at standardizing reduced-metagenome sequencing (RMS) libraries, where diverse community members are expected to yield differences in abundance due to molecular sequencing preparation.